Katunga Fresh Glasshouses

 Description

 This is where we came to help, with a solution to integrate an off grid microturbine generation system to power the glasshouse lighting running on natural gas.
-Each microturbine consisted of six modules, which were also paired to a Heat Recovery Module (HRM) system, which harnesses waste heat from the generator which then converts into useful heat in the form of hot water to be sent to Katunga’s thermal storage tank.
+Each microturbine consisted of six modules, which were also paired to a Heat Recovery Module (HRM) system, which harnesses waste heat from the generator, which then converts into useful heat in the form of hot water to be sent to Katunga’s thermal storage tank.
 The HRM can also cool the turbine exhaust rich in CO2 to a temperature suitable for the CO2 fertigation system.
 This process is what is known as quad-generation.
-The key driver for implementing a quad-generation solution at a site was to improve energy efficiency, as well as providing additional power capacity.
+The key driver for implementing a quad-generation solution at a site was to improve energy efficiency, as well as provide additional power capacity.

-This solution also allowed Katunga to reduce their carbon emissions, as microturbines produce extremely low emissions, on top of emissions avoided through quad-generation.
+Finally, this solution also allowed Katunga to reduce their carbon emissions, as microturbines produce extremely low emissions, on top of emissions avoided through quad-generation.